t6nut/custom-markers-map/README.md

 # Map Marker App
 Imporvements:
-Choose marker color/type / change shape of markers from list dark mode?
+* Choose marker color/type / change shape of markers from list
+* show distance to marker from my location
-Choose another (default) city/location button to center on my location (if gps approved or ask again?)
+* Choose another (default) city/location

+*** BUGS: ***
+- clicking on marker tooltip not open always!
+- moving markers bugged!!!

 nice to have:
 when zooming out, let markers resize smaller (so no collision) or change to 1 big marker button with the count of small markers, and when clicked on zoom to scale